ZAMCOM Riparian States

 Botswana is a completely landlocked country in the centre of Southern Africa.
 One of Southern Africa’s longest rivers, the Okavango, flows into the north-western part of the country, forming the UNESCO World Heritage Site Okavango Delta.
 Botswana shares borders with South Africa, Namibia, Zambia and Zimbabwe.

 Malawi is a landlocked country located in southern central Africa along the western part of the Great Rift Valley of Africa.
 Covering a total area of 118,484 km², it stretches some 900 km north to south, and between 90 and 161 km east to west.
 Malawi is bordered by the United Republic of Tanzania to the north and north east, Mozambique to the east, south and south west, and Zambia to the west.
-The country is divided into three regions: the Southern Region, which is undulating and..
+The country is divided into three regions: the Northern Region, the Southern Region and Central Region.

 Namibia is situated on Africa’s south-western seaboard.
 Its neighbouring countries are Angola to the north, Botswana and Zimbabwe to the east and South Africa to the south.
 The country is bordered by the Atlantic Ocean in the west.
 The country covers 825,615 km² (almost four times the size of the UK and twice that of Germany).Following independence the country was divided into 13 regions as determined by the Delimitation Commission and proclaimed in March 1992.